saidvandeklundert/saidvandeklundert.github.io/_posts/2019-12-24-juniper-pyez-example-class.md

-In the example, we instantiated the object and used the <b>get_bgp_summary<b> method to display BGP information.
+In the example, we instantiated the object and used the <b>get_bgp_summary</b> method to display BGP information.
 Let's dig a little deeper by opening up an interpretor and connecting to a device:

 <pre style="font-size:12px">
 sh-4.4# python3